lowagner/pynances/README.md

 the Account list, which you can navigate similarly.

-You can exit pynances.py by hitting escape, or by getting to the command line and typing any word that starts with q.
-E.g. quit.
+You can exit pynances.py by hitting escape, or by getting to the command line and typing any word that starts with q, e.g. quit.

-You can access the pynances command line by hitting :, ;, or /.
+You can access the pynances command line by hitting `:`, `;`, or `/`.
 Available commands:

-+ e(dit) ASDF - edit the file ASDF in the current YYYY/mm directory.
++ `e(dit) ASDF` - edit the file ASDF in the current YYYY/mm directory.

-+ reload - reloads the month from the current YYYY/mm directory, resets the screen.
++ `reload` - reloads the month from the current YYYY/mm directory, resets the screen.

-+ load YYYY/mm - loads the finances from YYYY/mm directory.  mm = 01, 02, ..., 12.
++ `load YYYY/mm` - loads the finances from YYYY/mm directory.  mm = 01, 02, ..., 12.

-+ load mm - loads finances from the current year, but month mm.
++ `load mm` - loads finances from the current year, but month mm.

-+ generate - starting from the current YYYY/mm, it generates the correct startingbalances for the next month.
++ `generate` - starting from the current YYYY/mm, it generates the correct startingbalances for the next month.

-+ q(uit) - quits.
++ `q(uit)` - quits.

 Editing files